nmarotte/PyCMF/README.md

-# UndCliMo
+# PyCMF

 ## Introduction

-UNDerstandable CLI MOdel (UCM for short) is a framework developped as part of my Master's thesis in Computer Science at the ULB.
+PYthon Climate Modelling Framework (or PyCMF for short) is a framework developped as part of my Master's thesis in Computer Science at the ULB.
 The framework provides 3 layers of implementation :

 - base_class (earth_base, grid_chunk_base, etc ...) and inheriting from BaseModel : Contains the basic
   structural/pythonic stuff for the class (correct inheritance, redefinition of dunder methods, etc ...)
-- physical_class (earth, grid_chunk, etc ...) and inheriting from its base_class : Contains the physical properties and
+- physical_class (earth, grid_chunk, etc ...) and inheriting from its base_class : Contains the physical properties (temperature, mass, etc ...) and
-  method for that class (temperature, mass, etc ...)
+  method (behaviour for receiving electromagnetic radiation, etc ... ) for that class
 - ticking_class (ticking_earth, ticking_universe, etc ...) and inheriting from its physical_class as well as
   TickableModel, that is an interface to store all the class methods that have to be executed at each time step of the simulation via the `@TickableModel.on_tick` decorator